Form a Team: Five (5) Members and a Team Mentor.

 Submit your positive idea.

 Entries must present an idea and a detailed plan to address a health-related need, problem, or opportunity of a specific community.
-Communities may not necessarily be geographical in nature but can also be a community of shared interests or values, or represent a social group such as mothers, a youth group from BASECO, etc.
+Community may not necessarily be geographical in nature, but can also be a community of shared interests or values, or representative of a social group, such as farmers, fisher folks, women, or members of the LGBT community, etc.

-The need or problem of the chosen community should fall under one or more of the following categories based on health systems and/or other issues specified below:
+The need or problem of the chosen community should fall under one of the following priority topics:

 - Health Care Financing